mvpratt/fundhub/README.md

 Git Repository:
 https://git.academy.b9lab.com/ETH-8-exam-projects/mvpratt/tree/master

+## CHANGES SINCE LAST SUBMITAL:

+* FundingHub contract:
+ *   contribute() should take a project address, not index
+ *   Removed getProjectAddress() and other custom get functions
+ *   Moved variables from global scope to local scope when possible

+* Project contract:
+ *   Got rid of getAmountRaised() and other custom get functions
+ *   Removed redundant state variables
+ *   Use require() to check conditions in fund(), payout(), refund()
+ *   Detect overfunding, return excess funds to contributer
+ *   Moved variables from global scope to local scope when possible

+* Tests:
+ *   Automated testing of deadline feature
+ *   Made dedicated function for project creation and other recurring tasks
+ *   Truffle migration script that creates a project after FundingHub deployed
+ *   Updated to truffle 3.4.9 and solidity 0.4.15

 ## FUNDINGHUB

 FundingHub is the registry of all Projects to be funded.
 FundingHub should have a constructor and the following functions: